 |Unique Feature||Social Capabilities (activity feed and chat)||Custom-Built Portfolios|

 |Additional Features||NA||Cash Management, Borrowing Capabilities|

-Public has brought a new product to market by merging two completely different worlds, investing and social media.
+Public has brought something new to the investing app space by merging two completely different worlds: investing and social media.

 Public allows investors to collaborate with like-minded individuals who share a passion for building wealth.
 Connecting and chatting with friends and meeting new investors while analyzing investment opportunities is just one side of Public.